 In addition to ignoring the Endangered Species Act, the Land Department and its local NRCD appear to have ignored the National Environmental Policy Act (NEPA), which requires that an environmental analysis, with public notice and participation, must be conducted when a federal agency is involved in a project.
 It doesn’t appear that the BLM was very involved, if at all, in drafting the Battle Axe Ranch CRMP, but the EQIP funds used to help implement it were federal monies, so the NEPA process should have been engaged.
 It’s likely that stronger protections for the Gila River would have been included in the CRMP if it had been drafted using the NEPA public planning process.

-These are just a couple of examples of the Land Department and its NRCDs ignoring federal environmental laws.
-Considering the large number of state grazing leases, and the millions of dollars in EQIP assistance and other federal subsidies awarded to Arizona ranchers, there have doubtless been many similar situations.
+These are just a couple of examples of the Arizona State Land Department and its NRCDs ignoring federal environmental laws.
+Considering the large number of state grazing leases, there have certainly been similar situations.

 Arizona’s public school students are being shortchanged because Arizona’s state government is managing state grazing leases primarily for the benefit of ranchers.
 No governor has called for a review of the state grazing fee since it was set at a below-market level in 1996.
 And state courts have upheld regulations that stymie competitive bidding on state grazing leases in violation of the Enabling Act.
 Both of these things have resulted in less revenue being generated for the state’s public schools.
 Furthermore, the State Land Department and its Natural Resource Conservation Districts have failed to protect natural resources on state grazing lands by ignoring federal environmental laws.